Pulvinaria

 Distribution

-distribution with and worldwide.
+distribution with native and introduced worldwide.
 Documented from Asia (China, India, Japan, Southeast Asia), Africa (widespread across sub-Saharan and North Africa), Europe (including recent records from Norway and Poland), North America (USA), Central America and Caribbean, South America, Australasia (Australia, New Zealand), and Pacific Islands.
 Individual show varying distributions: P. psidii is pantropical; P. aurantii is probably native to Japan but elsewhere; P. urbicola is invasive with records from Christmas Island, Galapagos, Hawaii, and now India.

 Diet